cburgmer/json-path-comparison/README.md

 Short term:

 - Guide implementations to tackle queries without consensus to create one
-  - Experiment: Come up with a concise interpretation, see [./proposal/PROPOSAL.md](./proposal/PROPOSAL.md).
+  - Experiment: Come up with a concise interpretation, see [./proposals/Proposal_A/README.md](./proposals/Proposal_A/README.md).
-  - Experiment: Report questionable responses to implementations where no consensus exists yet.
   - Experiment: Suggest solutions and try opening a discussion.

 Mid term: